ais-open/azure-blueprint/blocks/oms-workspace-deploy/Readme.md

 ##Retains data for 1 year

 After deploying the workspace it deploys the OMS extension onto the all 5 VMs so that the VMs are connected to the provisioned workspace.

+##Has logical disk space alert configured for low disk space in VMs